nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

 * 2c.
-The given issue description is invalid.
+The given Issue description is invalid.
     * 2b1.
 MATER shows an error message.

       Use case resumes from step 2.